 A review of 92 studies measuring HOMOCYSTEINE in 20 000 people published in the British Medical Journal found that every 5 unit increase in blood plasma homocysteine led to a 30 to 40 percent increase in heart disease and a whopping increase of 65% of stroke.

 A little story.
 I've been bullying a patient and good friend to start walking for several years.
 He's 30kg overweight.
 Of course, nobody listens to a friend's advice.
 Last year, feeling unwell, he popped into a pharmacy and asked for help.
 They decided to measure his blood glucose.
 It was over 35!
 (Normal is well under 10).
 Three weeks later he had a heart attack - and survived.
 Now he listens to his friend!

 My point?
 There are a huge number of undiagnosed diabetics roaming the streets.
 It's such a simple little test.
 One prick of the finger, a drop of blood, and Bob's your uncle.
 Do it if you are overweight, always thirsty and pee a lot.
 Everyone should really be tested.

 You now know all about the connection between obesity, exercise and Heart attack.
 At Chiropractic Tips will give you more ideas about slowing down, eating better, and finding fun ways to exercise; and how Alzheimers and Exercise are also intimately related, and a strong link between Obesity and Arthritis.

-By all means drink more water, it's healthy.
-But the research suggests that you don't need to be neurotic about those eight glasses a day - research shows that it's an old wives' tale cooked up by a medical doctor back in the last millenium.
+By all means drink more water; it's healthy.
+But the research suggests that you don't need to be neurotic about those eight glasses a day - it's an old wives' tale cooked up by a medical doctor back in the last millennium that we need so much.
 A good idea but without any scientific foundation - unless you are suffering from kidney disease.

 Actually, water is magical stuff.
 Ironically it was the Latent Heat Fusion, and water's polar nature that convinced me that Creation without a Creator was even crazier than believing in fairies!